drudgesentinel/ec2-win-spinup/README.md

 https://www.gremlin.com/docs/platform-integrations-webhooks

 This code will provide the RDP password in plaintext as an output.
 This is extremely not good for anything but testing environments; if you didn't already know that don't use this repo for creating resources.
+In order to decrypt the password, you will need to provide a valid path to the keypair (keypair_name) which is currently hardcoded in the output 'rdp_password' in the 'file' function call.

 Usable variables are: